Fgerthoffert/cloud-ui-interview-exercise/README.md

 A similar mechanism is provided today in the ESS deployments view, but the key difference here is that **discovery** is facilitated by providing the actual deployment counts and displaying only available values.

 Routing to the deployment page is configured, but no effort was spent on styling the other pages.
+The various decisions taken here (folder structure, use of an abstraction layer over redux, ...), do not (at all) mean I disagree with how things are being done today, I just tried to do things differently to serve as a vector for discussion/questions in the context of this exercise (versus blindly reproducing what I can see in the repo).

 The following has been implemented: